AuthorCarpentry/FSCI-2018/04-dynamic.md

 ## Building in User Interaction (Part 1)

-`Rmarkdown` offers multiple ways to build in user interactivity into your reproducible report.
+Rmarkdown offers multiple ways to add user interactivity into your reproducible report.
 Enhancing documents in this way allows readers of your report to interact with, inspect, and evaluate the data and code you've published.

 Let's start by adding a `code folding` option in our HTML output.
 This small interactive feature allows readers to see or hide the code chunks embedded in your report.